 Residential sprinklers are devices installed in a home to attack a fire in its early stages by spraying enough water to put out the fire or keep it from spreading.
-Learn more through this video series.
+Learn more through this

 Only the sprinkler heads near the fire spray water on the fire to extinguish it or control it and keep it from spreading.
 Unlike what you see on TV, you're whole house won't be ruined.
 The sprinkler heads operate by staying closed until enough heat from a close fire heat activates them.